rec/safer/README.rst

         If ``is_binary`` is ``None``, deduce whether it's a binary file from the stream, or assume it's text otherwise.

+      close_on_exit: If True, the underlying stream is closed when the writer closes

 ``safer.open(name, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True, opener=None, follow_symlinks=True, make_parents=False, delete_failures=True, temp_file=False)``
 ==================================================================================================================================================================================================

-    A drop-in replacement for ``open()`` which returns a stream which only overwrites the original file when close() is called, and only if there was no failure
+    A drop-in replacement for ``open()`` which returns a stream which only overwrites the original file when close() is called, and only if there was no failure.

     If a stream ``fp`` return from ``safer.open()`` is used as a context manager and an exception is raised, the property ``fp.safer_failed`` is set to ``True``.

-    In the method ``fp.close()``, if ``fp.safer_failed`` is *not* set, then the temporary file is moved over the original file, successfully completing the write.
+    In the method ``fp.close()``, if ``fp.safer_failed`` is *not* set, then the cached results is moved over the original file, successfully completing the write.

     If ``fp.safer_failed`` is true, then if ``delete_failures`` is true, the temporary file is deleted.

     If the ``mode`` argument contains either ``'a'`` (append), or ``'+'`` (update), then the original file will be copied to the temporary file before writing starts.

-    Note that ``safer`` uses an extra temporary file which is renamed over the file only after the stream closes without failing.
+    Note that if the ``temp_file`` argument is set, ``safer`` uses an extra temporary file which is renamed over the file only after the stream closes without failing.
 This uses as much disk space as the old and new files put together.

     ARGUMENTS

+    The arguments mean the same as for built-in ``open()``, except these:

       make_parents:
         If true, create the parent directory of the file if it doesn't exist